 6. Develop and Build Your eLearning Project

-You’ve completed many preliminary steps to develop your successful elearning project, and now it’s time to build!
+You’ve completed many prep steps to develop your successful elearning project, and now it’s time to build!
 We often hear this phase referred to as the “fun part” =) so you’re probably eager to get started.

 7. Publish and Deliver Your eLearning Project